aklump/website-install/documentation/source/README.md

             - rm web/modules/dev/se_dev || return 0
             - cd web/modules/dev/ && ln -s ../../../install/default/modules/se_dev .

 Alternately, you could point to files to be run instead.
+Each file must exit with 0 or installation will fail.
+Each file runs in a separate subshell having `$APP_ROOT` as the working directory.

         ...
         scripts: